Gabinou/Codename_FireSaga/CONTRIBUTING.md

 Add this line to your build system before the compilation step.

 If your idea is terrible, I will reject it.
 If your idea is good, I will include it and give you credit.
+I reserve all rights to reject your code or ban you for online communities for any reason.